 - Portable Network Graphics (*.png): An image format with a more effective lossless compression than Targa (.tga).
 Exporting in this format is slower, but saves a lot of disk space.
 PNG files are supported by web browsers, most operating systems and image editing software.

-- Resolution: Sets the resolution to be a quarter size, half size, or full size of the current storyboard resolution.
+- Resolution: Sets the resolution to be a quarter size, half size, full size or double size of the current storyboard resolution.
+A custom size option also exists.
+Selecting the Custom option enables the Width and Height fields below.
+These fields are proportionally linked.

 - Image Zoom Level: Sets the magnification of the image.
 Enter a value between 0 and 400.
 The default value is 85%.

-- Transparent Background: This option is only available when the Adobe Photoshop (.psd) file format is selected.
-By default, this option is enabled and will export .psd files with a transparent background instead of an opaque white background.
+- Transparent Background: This option is only available when Targa (.tga), Photoshop (.psd) or Portable Network Graphic (.png) file formats are selected.
+By default, this option is enabled and will export files with a transparent background instead of an opaque white background.

 Print Camera Frame: Prints the camera frame onto the exported images.
 If a panel has a camera movement, a camera frame will be printed for the position of the camera at the beginning of the panel as well as for the position of the camera at the end of the panel.